lekgolo167/enxor-logic-analyzer/README.md

 ## Potential Enhancements
 * Add a small soft-core processor to make communicating with the host PC easier and more flexible.
+* Add protocol decoding

 ## Known Issues
+* If a data capture does not contain the full memory of the FPGA, errors occur why writting the data to or from a file
+  * Potential fix: dynamically write or read the amount of data in the file rather than hard-coded to the size of the memory
+  * Status: Unresolved
 * If a trigger condition occurs within microseconds after being enabled, the gui cannot get the serial port open intime to catch all the data.
   * Potential fix: have Enxor signal the host PC that the buffer is full then wait for a read command before sending captured data.
+  * Status: Resolved